-You can’t get the money right away.
-I’m not sure the exact day number, but for me, It’s typically after 3 months of a successful purchase.
+You can’t withdraw your earned cashback right away.
+I’m not sure the exact day number, but for me, It’s typically after three months of my purchase.

-It’s because to prevent any abuse.
-When you purchase an item online (let’s say on Lazada), most merchants provide some sort of return guarantee.
+When you purchase an item (e.g., Lazada), most websites provide some return policy.

-Assuming that you don’t make any returns, Lazada will confirm with Shopback that you have received your items and pass the return policy.
-This is why it takes 3 months.
+Assuming you don’t have any issues with your orders and don’t make any returns, Lazada will confirm with Shopback that you have received your items and have been over the return policy.

-Here’s my cashback history after waiting 3 months from the day of my purchase:
+Here’s my cashback withdrawal history after waiting three months from the day I made my purchase:

 How do I Get ShopBack?